 William Kelshaw Milnthorp built his maltings in about 1850 alongside the Great Northern Railway which had opened in 1841 a mile to the west of the town.
 The maltings was sold in 1895 and the last working owner was Fred Hudson.

 The cast-iron pillars which supported the malting floors can still be seen in the building today, as can the high ceiling and tall windows in the room once used for the vats used to steep the malt, but which is now an airy furniture showroom.
-Whenever boards are lifted barley from the old days can be still be found.
+Sometimes, when boards are lifted, barley from the old days can be still be found underneath.